godotengine/godot-website/collections/_article/let-people-touch-godot.md

 date: 2017-12-09 08:30:00
 ---

 Maybe you have already seen an *AdPod* around.
 They are three-sided giant multitouch-capable screens.
-The company behind them customizes them for very important customers for promotion campaings for things like movies (**Disney, Universal**).
+The company behind them customizes them for very important customers for promotion campaigns for things like movies (**Disney, Universal**).

 They "skin" the device cosmetically for the targeted product and develop interactive apps that run on them.
 People walking by can interact with them, something which creates **great product awareness** and also entertains.